DataDog/documentation/content/en/data_security/hipaa_compliance.md

 Organizations use cloud-based solutions to manage patient data, which requires adherence to HIPAA regulations.
 Datadog provides HIPAA compliant observability and ensures compliance with regulatory requirements.

-## Set up a HIPAA-compliant Datadog Log Management
+## HIPAA-compliant Log Management

-Datadog will sign a Business Associate Agreement (BAA) with customers that transmit protected health information (ePHI) via Datadog's Log Management Service.
+Datadog will sign a Business Associate Agreement (BAA) with customers that transmit protected health information (ePHI) through Datadog's Log Management Service.

-These features are not available to customers who have signed Datadog's BAA:
+The following features are not available to customers who have signed Datadog's BAA:

 * Users cannot request support through chat.
-* You cannot [share][5] logs, security signals, or traces from the Datadog explorer.
+* You cannot [share][1] logs, security signals, or traces from the Datadog explorer.
 * Security rules cannot include triggering group-by values in the notification title.
 * Security rules cannot include message template variables.
 * Security rules cannot notify through webhooks.